dandi/handbook/docs/40_development.md

 Django Rest Framework (DRF), while DRF-YASG is used to generate Swagger documentation.

-For general help with `dandi-api`, contact @waxlamp.
+For general help with `dandi-archive`, contact @waxlamp.

 ## Deployment